asbjoern1982/mars-colonies/src/stages/game/config/README.config.md

 "participants": a number of expected participants in the round, used to know when a round can start and how many concurrent games that can run, it should be diviable by the number of "players"
-"materials": a list of materials and their depletion_rate in this game "roundLengthInSeconds": the length of a game, 1200 would be 20 minutes
+"materials": a list of materials and their depletion_rate in this game "roundLengthInSeconds": the length of a game, 1200 would be 20 minutes "soundVolue": is the volume of the background music and notifications, from 0 to 1, 0 removes sound completely

 "inventoryBonusLimit": the bonus threashold, when calculating points for materials, being over this limit will yeld bonus points
 "inventoryCriticalLimit": when a player should get a visual cue about a low inventory, ei blinking red text